rherrmann/eclipse-extras/README.md

 In the Eclipse main menu, click _Help > Install New Software…_, then enter the URL above and select _Extras for the Eclipse IDE_.
 Expand the item to select only certain features for installation.

 All features can be installed separately.
-Please note that a JRE 8 or later and Eclipse Luna (4.4) or later are required to run this software.

 The software is released continuously, and the sources listed above always contain the latest stable release.
 See the [news page](https://rherrmann.github.io/eclipse-extras/news) for a summary of the most recent changes.